 Jeremy was one of the youngest drivers to ever qualify for a NASCAR Nationwide Series event at age 18, racing for Jerry Young at Pikes Peak on July 26, 2003.
 He finished the race in 31rst after an accident on lap 28 ended his day.
 Jeremy would return to the NASCAR Nationwide Series in 2007, running 5 races with McGill Motorsports, driving the No. 36 Chevrolet.
 In 2008, Jeremy ran two races for this family team, driving the No. 50 at Gateway and Homestead.
 During 2009, he ran the first half of the season driving the No. 50 for his family team and the second half of the season for Johnny Davis in the No. 0.
 His best finish came at Auto Club Speedway on October 10, 2009, where he qualified 21rst and finished in 12th position.
 Jeremy Clements Racing/ Clements Racing Engines was formed in 2010 giving Jeremy the opportunity to run a partial schedule funded by Boudreaux’s Butt Paste.
 Running under Johnny Davis on a very limited budget, the team qualified for 16 races, with Jeremy’s then best NNS career finish of 10th at Gateway International Raceway.

 In 2011, the decision was made to move Jeremy full time into the NNS and run a full season driving the No. 51 for Jeremy Clements Racing.
 Although primary sponsorship was not secured, Jeremy and JCR remained competitive in the field, completing the season with 4 top 15 finishes and 7 top 20 As in 2011, the Team would again overcome limited sponsorship support and remain competitive on the track during the 2012 season.
-In his second full time season in NNS, Jeremy would earn 2 top 10 finishes at the Brickyard’s Inaugural race (Indy) and at the Monster Mile (Dover).
+In his second full time season in NXS, Jeremy would earn 2 top 10 finishes at the Brickyard’s Inaugural race (Indy) and at the Monster Mile (Dover).
 Jeremy completed the 2014 season in 14th place in the Driver Point Standings.
-Jeremy currently resides in his hometown of Spartanburg, SC, with his dog Abbie.
+In August 2017 in his 256th start Jeremy recorded his first career NXS win at Road America topping all the Cup-Affiliated teams as well as securing his first NXS playoff appearance.
+This was quite an accomplishment for a family owned single car team that builds its own engines and runs with limited sponsorship.
+Jeremy currently resides in his hometown of Spartanburg, SC, with his wife Cortney and their dog Mollie.
 During the off season, Jeremy enjoys traveling and spending time with family and friends.
-Jeremy finished the season 15th in Driver Point Standings.
+Jeremy finished the season the 2018 15th in Driver Point Standings.